juanzitelli/juanzitelli/README.md

-# Juan Agustín Zitelli
+# Juan Agustín Zitelli 👨🏼‍💻
-### Systems Analyst, Advanced software engineering student @ UAI && Research and development intern @ CAETI, UAI
+### Systems Analyst, Advanced software engineering student @ UAI && Fullstack JavaScript developer at Human Decode 🤖.

 🔭 I’m currently working on **My personal portfolio**, a Next.js and TypeScript app where you can know everything you need about me and my career in Software Engineering!
 [Check it out!](https://juanzitelli.dev/en)